 Anne Doerner is head of the Social Start-up Development of the Social Entrepreneurship Akademie.
 Prior to that she worked at Siemens AG, where she was always closely connected to international teams and innovation programs.
 In 2003, she joined the startsocial initiative of McKinsey as a Coach.
 Impressed by the impact of societal initiatives Anne left Siemens in 2008 to set up her own consultancy, highly committed to socially responsible business.
 She studied Industrial Engenieering and Marketing and taught entrepreneurship at various organizations.

-Project and Communication Officer, Social Entrepreneurship Akademie
+Project Manager, Social Entrepreneurship Akademie

 1. The Advisory Board makes the final decision about the top-five participants